‘How much should I feed my cat?’ is probably one of the questions that cat parents ask the most, along with, ‘what should I be feeding my cat?’.

 Do not use cow’s milk as cats are lactose intolerant.

 When your cat reaches one, it’s then considered an adult so you can move it onto an adult’s diet.
 A healthy adult cat generally requires around 240 calories per day, which can be accomplished in a number of ways.

 We will discuss this in more depth later, but generally you can feed your adult cat once or twice a day, or leave dry food out all day for it to graze on.
 If you’re choosing the second option ,it’s recommended to weigh out your cat’s food at the start of the day and leave it out for them.

 Senior (8+ years)

-By the time cat’s reach the age of 8, they are considered senior citizens.
+By the time your cat reaches the age of 8, they are considered senior.
 This means their nutritional needs have changed, so their food should have less protein and fats and more vitamins to keep them healthy.

 Senior cats find it harder to break down fat and protein in their food.
 You can give them special senior food that contains less of these elements, to make their food easier to digest.
 Just as with kittens, softer food is also recommended.

 Cats are known to become even fussier as they get older, as a reduced sense of taste and smell can make them more picky.
 If your cat is refusing to eat, speak to your veterinarian immediately.